Introduction

 AIS target block diagram

-AIStore API
+AIStore APIs

 In addition to industry-standard S3, AIS provides its own (value-added) native API that can be (conveniently) called directly from Go and Python programs: